Here are some helpful answers to some frequently asked questions:

 What are fixed buoyancy aids?

 Fixed buoyancy aids are aids that help a swimmer to float which cannot be easily removed.
 We recommend you use arm discs (like in the picture at the top of the page) as they are safe and the support given can be removed gradually as the swimmer improves.
-You can buy them from Amazon if you would like to buy your own!
+You can buy them online if you would like to buy your own!

 What is ‘Beach Ready’ and why does my child need to do this?

 We have adapted procedures to minimise time in the centre and to allow time for cleaning to take place between sessions.
 Please help us with this by bringing your child swimming with their bathers on under their clothes.
 To help them dress quickly after the lesson we recommend they wear loose clothing like a onesie, dressing gown or a dry robe.